 Here's some top tips to help you make sure your car is in suitable condition:

-- Clean your car inside and out: Do this on the day of inspection because a dirty car is difficult to inspect, and this could mean the inspection might have to be rescheduled.
+Clean Your Car Inside & Out Do this on the day of inspection because a dirty car is difficult to inspect, and this could mean the inspection might have to be rescheduled.

-- Check in good light: Inspect your car for any scratches/dents in full natural daylight away from any shadows so that you can clearly see any damage.
+Check It In Good Light Inspect your car for any scratches/dents in full natural daylight away from any shadows so that you can clearly see any damage.

-- No bad smells: The resale value of the car will be affected if there are stains on the upholstery causing unpleasant smells.
-A professional valet prior to returning your car will save you more than it costs.
+No Bad Smells The resale value of the car will be affected if there are stains on the upholstery causing unpleasant smells.
+A professional valet prior to returning your car could save you more than it costs.

 What Happens On The Day Of Collection?

-Before the car is collected, you'll be visited by someone from the leasing company and they'll check and agree on the condition of the car, noting any damage down.
+Before the car is collected, you'll be visited by someone from the leasing company and they'll check and agree on the condition of the car, noting down any damage.

 If there's a dispute about the condition or damage of the car, customers have the right to pay for an examination of the evidence by an independent engineer – the engineer will be unrelated to the original inspection and agreed by both parties.
-If the engineer votes in the customer's favour, the BVRLA will refund the cost of the examination to the customer.
+If the engineer's decision is in the customer's favour, the BVRLA will refund the cost of the examination to the customer.

 What Is Acceptable Wear & Tear For Lease Cars?